felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 requires a system of your own creation that will make learning a joyful experience to you**.

+Don't worry.
+I will do everything I can to help you get there smoothly.

 In this text, I will tell you my story: how I discovered I had learning anxiety, the impact it had on my life, and the techniques I developed to work through it.
 If you experience